Planting perennial seeds in fall

-There are a lot of perennial seeds that can be planted in the fall to sprout the following spring.
+There are some perennial seeds that can be planted in the fall to sprout the following spring.
+Purple coneflower like you see above is a great example of a perennial seed that does well when sown in fall.
 In cold-winter areas, plant seeds at the depth given on the package instructions after a killing frost but before the ground freezes.

 Why plant seeds in the fall?